Is Audible Worth It? (Audible Review)

 This past year I took on the 52 books in a year challenge and so I feel uniquely qualified to share my strategies on reading more books and getting through them.

 Yes – acquiring new knowledge may sometimes take a little extra effort.
 But if you combine it with your other goals, it should start to fall into place.
-For instance, if you have a goal to workout every day for a half hour, this can be a really great place to commit to listen to your audiobooks.
+For instance, if you have a goal to work out every day for a half hour, this can be a really great place to commit to listening to your audiobooks.

 No matter what – the keys to making your audiobook action plan involve getting your list of things you want to read, and making it fun for yourself to get started and stick with it.
 The way to not carry out your plan is to choose a bunch of books that you feel you ‘should’ listen to, but that you aren’t excited to listen to.
 Make it fun – then mix in the purely ‘nutritional’ books at intervals when you have momentum.